Everybody knows what a tree hugger is, but have you ever heard of forest bathing?

 Spending quiet time in nature improves mental performance and creativity.
 An anecdotal study of a group of Outward Bound participants revealed a 50 percent increase in efficiency and effectiveness when generating creative solutions to problematic challenges after three days of wilderness backpacking.

 For some of our favorite forest medicine that a co-pay can’t buy, check this list of most beautiful forests in the state.
+Also check out these 10 stunning places to get out and forest bathe.
+Brice Creek is also a great place to get out.
 Share your own favorites in the comments.